ergun01/object-tracking-with-match-template/README.md

 # template
-press r end use mouse and again press r
+press r and use mouse and again press r